 Mike McGlinchey redshirted his freshman year (2013).
-Played in all 13 games as a sophomore (2014); mostly on special teams.
+Played in all 13 games as a redshirt freshman (2014); mostly on special teams.
 Did have one start at right tackle in win over LSU (31-28) in the Music City Bowl.

-Started all 13 games at right tackle as a junior (2015).
-Moved to the left tackle his senior season (2016), and started all 12 games.
+Started all 13 games at right tackle as a sophomore (2015).
+Moved to the left tackle his junior season (2016), and started all 12 games.
 Decided to return for a 5th year (4th football season) in 2017.

-It is clear that Mike McGlinchey wants to be more polished before entering the NFL draft.
-He appears to be taking the same route of his predecessor Ronnie Stanley, who stayed an extra year and was chosen 6th overall.
-Stanley was the first offensive lineman taken in the 2016 NFL draft, and McGlinchey could certainly follow that blueprint.
+Mike McGlinchey wanted to be more polished before entering the NFL draft.
+He chose the same route of his predecessor Ronnie Stanley, who stayed an extra year and was chosen 6th overall.
+Stanley was the first offensive lineman taken in the 2016 NFL draft.

 Best Position Fit

+He is the best run blocker of all tackles in this years draft.
+Elite run blocking ability.
 Elected team captain in 2016 and 2017.
 Very driven.
 Does not want to be good; he wants to be great.
-Elite awareness of where the quarterback is.
-Quickly gets set after the snap.
-Displays very good patience in pass blocking.
-Consistently uses hands instead of body in pass protection.
-Mostly plays loose with flexibility in pass protection.
-Plays mostly on his toes in pass protection.
 Consistently uses hands instead of body in run blocking.
-Prototypical height, weight, and speed for the position.
+Prototypical height and weight for the position.

 12/30/2014 – Mike McGlinchey records first career start.
 Started at right tackle in the Music City Bowl.